sarahsaleem05/FaceBook-Page---TestNG/README.md

 - **Warning Sign Display**: Ensuring that a warning sign appears when the username is invalid.

 The test suite utilizes **Soft Assertions** for non-blocking checks and **TestNG** for parallel test execution and reporting.

----

-Feel free to modify or expand it based on your preferences!